What is a Smoke Vent AOV (Automatic Opening Vent)?

-Smoke vent and AOV (Automatic Opening Vents) are interchangeable terms when the smoke vent is automated rather than manual, although there are different types including smoke vent windows, smoke vent louvres, roof smoke vents and more.
+Smoke vent and Automatic Opening Vents are interchangeable terms when the smoke vent is automated rather than manual, although there are different types including smoke vent windows, smoke vent louvres, roof smoke vents and more.

-Automatic openable vents make it possible for a smoke ventilation system to detect smoke using smoke detectors or inputs from the fire alarm, and open smoke vents without manual intervention – making it possible for occupants to immediately escape buildings in a fire situation without having to operate vents manually
+Automatic openable vents make it possible for a smoke ventilation system to detect the presence of smoke using detectors or inputs from the fire alarm system, and open smoke vents for smoke extraction without manual intervention – making it possible for occupants to immediately escape buildings in a fire situation without having to operate vents manually

-A smoke ventilation window is a type of smoke vent similar to a standard window and normally automated via an actuator to make it an AOV, that must have been tested and built to prescribed EN12101-2 standards to ensure it performs and remains reliable in the event of a fire
+A smoke ventilation window is a type of smoke vent similar to a standard window and normally automated via an actuator to make it an Automated Opening Vent, that must have been tested and built to prescribed EN12101-2 standards to ensure it performs and remains reliable in the event of a fire

-Whether you use an AOV at roof level or an AOV smoke vent on the facade or external wall depends on the building design and fire strategy.
-Rooflight AOVs are frequently used at the head of stairs (common in single zone AOV systems) with other roof AOVs used in conjunction with natural smoke shafts, while wall mounted or façade AOVs are most frequently used for smoke ventilation in corridors.
+Whether you use a Smoke Vent AOV on the roof, facade or external wall depends on the building design and fire strategy.
+Rooflight AOVs are frequently used at the head of stairs (common in single zone systems) with other roof AOVs used in conjunction with natural smoke shafts, while wall mounted or façade AOVs are most frequently used for smoke ventilation in corridors.

-AOV smoke vents are normally used as the final smoke exit point to outside air and are commonly mounted on outside walls or roofs, while smoke shaft dampers are used to control the flow of smoke from corridors into smoke shafts and prevent smoke leakage onto other floors.
+Automatic opening vents are normally used as the final smoke exit point to outside air and are commonly mounted on outside walls or roofs, while smoke control dampers are used to control the flow of smoke from corridors into smoke shafts and prevent leakage onto other floors.

 AOV smoke vent and Smoke shaft dampers have different design and performance requirements and therefore differing standards they must comply with.
 A smoke vent AOV must comply with EN12101-2, whereas Smoke shaft dampers must comply with EN12101-8.